-- An HSA Advantage plan administered by Kaiser Permanente in California, Colorado and the mid-Atlantic states.
-While these plans work similarly to the UHC HSA Advantage 1 plan, with the exception of emergency care, they do not provide coverage if you seek care outside the Kaiser Permanente network.
-They do, however, cover preventive prescription drugs at 100% (no deductible, no coinsurance).
-In addition, since the Kaiser Permanente plans require a referral for certain services, you are advised to elect a PCP for yourself and each family member you cover when you first enroll.
+- An HSA Advantage plan administered by Kaiser Permanente in California.
+While this plan works similarly to the UHC HSA Advantage 1 plan, with the exception of emergency care, it does not provide coverage if you seek care outside the Kaiser Permanente network.
+It does, however, cover preventive prescription drugs at 100% (no deductible, no coinsurance).
+In addition, since the Kaiser Permanente plan requires a referral for certain services, you are advised to elect a PCP for yourself and each family member you cover when you first enroll.
 You can elect your PCP online or by calling Kaiser Permanente; and - The UHC Out-of-Area Plan, if you live in an area where a fully developed UHC provider network is not available.